Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 660 is 33% quicker than the GeForce GTX 460 SE in general, because of its higher data rate. (explain)
+Memory BandwidthThe GeForce GTX 660 should in theory perform a lot faster than the GeForce GTX 460 SE in general. (explain)

-Texel RateThe GeForce GTX 660 is a lot (more or less 151%) more effective at anisotropic filtering than the GeForce GTX 460 SE. (explain)
+Texel RateThe GeForce GTX 660 is much (more or less 151%) better at anisotropic filtering than the GeForce GTX 460 SE. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison